We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - blisters that leak yellow or green fluid

-You may need to see a doctor to treat stress-related skin conditions such as acne, dermatitis, or severe or long-lasting hives.
-If you have chronic conditions like psoriasis and rosacea, you should work with your doctor to develop an appropriate treatment plan to use in the long term.
+You may need to see a doctor or therapist to treat stress-related skin conditions such as acne, dermatitis, or severe or long-lasting hives.
+If you have chronic conditions such as psoriasis and rosacea, you should work with a doctor to develop an appropriate treatment plan.